10mi2/tms-projen-projects/README.md

+# WARNING: You're looking at a test branch.
+This is not the main branch, or even a development branch.

+This branch is for the sake of demonstration on [this projen RFC](https://github.com/projen/projen/issues/3447) only, and will be removed!

 # Ten Mile Square Technologies `projen` Projects

 A collection of opinionated [projen](https://projen.io) projects, adding support for ESM, additional ESLint config, etc.